lorae/household-size/README.md

 1. How granular is this analysis, geographically?

-    There are XXX Census PUMAs in the United States.
+    There are roughly 2,000 Census PUMAs in the United States.
 However, their size varies widely.
-In the state of Ohio, the smallest PUMA encompasses [what city?] and the largest PUMA encompasses [the rest of the state?]
+In the state of Ohio, the smallest PUMA encompasses [what city?] and the largest PUMA encompasses [the rest of the state?].

-    [map of Ohio PUMAs]
+    [map of Ohio PUMAs in 2020]

     Here's a map of the PUMAs in the United States.

     [map of all PUMAs]

+    Unfortunately, PUMAs do not perfectly correspond with each other between the 2000 and 2020 Census.

+    [map with altered PUMA boundaries]

+2. How do you get around the issue of mismatched PUMAs?

+  [TODO: Explain several robusteness tests here]

-2. How granular is this analysis, demographically?
+3. How granular is this analysis, demographically?

     The variables we use to bin individuals into groups are the following.
 See our codebook [link to codebook] for more information.